Foster Family-based Treatment Association

 FFTA and its members work with a network of national and state child welfare advocacy organizations, researchers, mental health professionals, child welfare advisers, and policymakers to ensure that vulnerable children and youth receive community-based supports and services that will help them achieve long-term safety, stability, and well-being in permanent homes and with life-long connections.

-FFTA organizes an annual National Conference, facilitates an annual Public Policy Institute and Hill Day in Washington D.C., disseminates a quarterly newsletter, conducts research and publishes on evidence-based practices, provides a network of professional affiliation and produces and promotes TFC program standards.
+FFTA organizes an annual National Conference, facilitates an annual Public Policy Institute and Hill Day in Washington D.C., disseminates a quarterly newsletter, conducts research and publishes on evidence-based practices, provides a network of professional affiliation and produces and promotes treatment foster care program standards.